runZeroInc/runzero-api/offline-docs/README.md

-# Rumble API offline documentation
+# runZero API offline documentation
-This directory contains an offline version of the Rumble Swagger API docs.
+This directory contains an offline version of the runZero Swagger API docs.
 It can be opened locally in a browser, or be served from a webserver such as Apache or NGINX.

 ## Using the offline documentation
 You have two options for using this documentation.
 ### Open locally in your browser
 You can open the provided `index.html` in your browser.
 This will show you all the API endpoints you can use.
-You will need to change the server URL to be your self-hosted console or `console.rumble.run`.
+You will need to change the server URL to be your self-hosted console or `console.runzero.com`.

 ### Hosting behind a webserver
 Hosting the documentation with a webserver is very easy.
 You will need to configure a site to host static files and